-So, Where exactly are the Himalayas?
+So, Where Are The Himalayas?

-Even though the Himalayas are not the longest mountain range, that title belongs to the Andes, they do have the distinction of being the youngest and therefore due to less time weathering the highest mountain range in the world with over 30 peaks higher than 7315 metres /24000 feet.
+Even though the Himalayas are not the longest mountain range, that title belongs to the Andes, they do have the distinction of being the youngest and therefore, due to less time weathering, the highest mountain range in the world with over 30 peaks higher than 7315 metres /24000 feet.

 These mountains lie sprawling east to west from Afghanistan through Pakistan to India into Nepal, Tibet through Bhutan and ending in Burma.
 The most easily available access to the best of the Himalayas is in Northern India, Nepal, Tibet, and Bhutan.